 Regardless of the scenario under which you are submitting your cover letter, there is consistency about how to structure a good cover letter.
 Before you jump into crafting the perfect cover letter, it’s important to do some prep work.

-You should focus on three main areas as part of your prep for writing a cover letter:
+You should focus on three main areas as part of your prep for writing a cover letter for job search:

 - Research the job-role you are applying for – what is written in the JD, what is said about this specific job role on the company website and what you know about the industry and function you are applying for.

 - Research the company-learn the nuances of the company’s culture, what types of employees they hire, what is the latest news about them in the press, what are their core products/services, etc.

 - Spend some time reflecting on what makes you a great fit for the job as well as the company.